-There are pedestrian entrances from Ullswater Road, Castle Drive and Castle Terrace and vehicular access, for disabled visitors only, via the main entrance opposite Penrith Railway Station.
+There are pedestrian entrances from Ullswater Road, Castle Drive and Castle Terrace.
+Disabled visitors can access the park area via the Ullswater Road entrance, opposite Penrith Railway Station.

 Parking is available on Ullswater Road outside the park for details of other place to park in Penrith see car and vehicle parking.

 Trains, buses and taxis are available at Penrith Railway Station opposite the War Memorial Gateway for more details see public transport.

 During the summer months the park kiosk is open for hot and cold food and drinks and ice creams.

 - Contact: Contracts Team